hammadahamed/cashbook-angular/README.md

 # Cashbook

 ### Description
-- An angular app to demonstrate the knowledge gain in angular framework
+- An angular app to demonstrate the knowledge gained in angular framework
 - First app using angular
 - Khatabook like app